alex-bellon/wikipedia/README.md

 - [Shape of the universe](https://en.wikipedia.org/wiki/Shape_of_the_universe) - The shape of the universe, in physical cosmology, is the local and global geometry of the universe.
 The local features of the geometry of the universe are primarily described by its curvature, whereas the topology of the universe describes general global properties of its shape as of a continuous object.
 - [Superdense coding](https://en.wikipedia.org/wiki/Superdense_coding) - a quantum communication protocol to transmit two classical bits of information (i.e., either 00, 01, 10 or 11) from a sender (often called Alice) to a receiver (often called Bob), by sending only one qubit from Alice to Bob, under the assumption of Alice and Bob pre-sharing an entangled state.
 - [The many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) is an interpretation of quantum mechanics that asserts that the universal wavefunction is objectively real, and that there is no wavefunction collapse.
 This implies that all possible outcomes of quantum measurements are physically realized in some "world" or universe.
+- [Quantum suicide](https://en.wikipedia.org/wiki/Quantum_suicide_and_immortality) - a thought experiment in quantum mechanics and the philosophy of physics.
+Purportedly, it can falsify any interpretation of quantum mechanics other than the Everett many-worlds interpretation by means of a variation of the Schrödinger's cat thought experiment, from the cat's point of view.
+Quantum immortality refers to the subjective experience of surviving quantum suicide.
+This concept is sometimes conjectured to be applicable to real-world causes of death as well.
 - [Quantum teleportation](https://en.wikipedia.org/wiki/Quantum_teleportation) - a process in which quantum information (e.g. the exact state of an atom or photon) can be transmitted (exactly, in principle) from one location to another, with the help of classical communication and previously shared quantum entanglement between the sending and receiving location.
 - [Quantum Zeno effect](https://en.wikipedia.org/wiki/Quantum_Zeno_effect) is a feature of quantum-mechanical systems allowing a particle's time evolution to be arrested by measuring it frequently enough with respect to some chosen measurement setting.